 I Can Statement

-- define and give examples of filenames and domains
+- define and give examples of different types of filenames

 Sam Lurk wrote up a CSI science project report on a laptop at home and saved the report as Lurkinvestigation and turned off the computer.